 How To Make Polenta

-To make the polenta, put the milk in a medium pot, and turn it on medium-high heat.
+To make the polenta, put the milk in a medium pot and turn it on medium-high heat.
 Once the milk is just below a boil, whisk in the cornmeal and cajun seasoning.
 You must whisk as you add the cornmeal; otherwise, you may have uncooked lumps.
 After adding the cornmeal and seasoning, turn the heat down to medium-low and cook while stirring for about ten minutes or until the polenta resembles the texture of scrambled eggs.
-Remove the polenta from the heat, season with salt and whisk in the butter and cheese.
+Remove the polenta from the heat, season it with salt, and whisk in the butter and cheese.
 Taste and adjust the seasoning as needed.

 How To Poach Eggs

-The hardest part of making this whole dish is getting the timing right so that the eggs and polenta are ready at the same time or there about.
+The hardest part of making this whole dish is getting the timing right so that the eggs and polenta are ready at the same time or thereabout.
 So, once you add cornmeal to the milk, set a ten-minute timer.
 When the timer has four minutes left, start cooking the eggs.
 The poaching water should be at a boil.
-Don’t worry about salting the water.
-The water is boiling, turn it down to medium and stir the water to create a cyclone in the center of the pot.
-One at a time, put your ramekins are close to the surface of the water as you can and pour the eggs into the centre of the cyclone.
+Don't worry about salting the water.
+When the water is boiling, turn it down to medium and stir the water to create a cyclone in the center of the pot.
+One at a time, put your ramekins as close to the surface of the water as you can and pour the eggs into the centre of the cyclone.
 Now, leave the eggs alone until the timer goes off.
 If the water starts to boil, turn the heat down a little more.
 Once the timer goes off, gently scoop the eggs out of the water one at a time with a slotted spoon.
 Place the eggs in a bowl or on a plate lined with a paper towel or a clean dishtowel.
 The eggs can sit like this for a few minutes while you finish the polenta.

 Cheesy Breakfast Polenta Timing Break Down